harry-clarke/romanian-grammar/plurals.md

 | kitchen | bucătăr**ie**    | bucătăr**ii**       | ie → ii        |

 #### Neuter

+*Note:* Although Romanian has three genders, the neuter gender usually acts like a masculine noun when being singular and feminine one when being plural.
+If you see rules or tables where neuter is missing (which is probably most of them), treat neuter nouns as either masculine or feminine depending on their count.

 | English | Singular         | Plural              | Rule           |
 |---------|------------------|---------------------|----------------|
 | dessert | deser**t**       | deser**turi**       | cons. + uri    |